ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 `"MagnetoCorp","2020-04-30"`

 What do you get returned?
 Is it expected?
-Which bond does it belong to?
+Which bond does the rate belong to?

 Lastly, run the same evaluation but with the following arguments:

 `"MagnetoCorp","2020-05-31"`

-Now that do you get returned?
+Now what do you get returned?
 Is it expected?